vukasinterzic/WorkTimeVisualizer/README.md

 ## Other functionality:
 -	Every hour is saved to EEPROM and retrieved when turned back on.
 -	Progress can be manually adjusted with a push button on the back.
 -   After 13 hours is reached, automatic counting will not continue and it will end there.
+Reset can be done by pressing the button.

 ## Recommendations for time tracking:

 The idea is to track real time spent working, not just time of the day.
 Connect device to a cable with a switch, or even better to a smart plug.
-Then you can integrate it in your routines or control with voice or SmartDeck.
+You can turn it off if you make breaks from work during the day.

 ### Here is my setup:
 -	Connected to a smart plug.
--	I have a routine to start working that I activate with the voice/Smart Deck.
+-	I have a routine to start working that I activate with the voice/Stream Deck.
 I added this plug to the routine and it will be turned on.
--	I have IFTTT integration and a toggle button on my Smart Deck so I can turn it off and back on with a button whenever I’m taking a break from work.
+-	I have IFTTT integration and a toggle button on my Stream Deck so I can turn it off and back on with a button whenever I’m taking a break from work.
 -	I have a routine to end work in the evening, this will turn it off.